-Career Services Program
+■ Career Services Program

-Rasmussen graduates have the benefit of an extensive career services program.
-Our dedicated and professional staff teaches you how to write a professional resume, create a personal portfolio, and conduct a polished interview.
-Your instructors can offer valuable advice on getting a good job, as many have developed long-term relationships with many of the area's leading employers.
+Our experienced staff teaches you how to write a professional resume, create a personal portfolio and conduct a polished interview.
+Your instructors can offer valuable advice on getting a good job, as most have developed long-term relationships with many of the area's leading employers.